BEGIN:VCALENDAR

 UID:10000152-1793867400-1793894400@educationscape.com

-CATEGORIES:Coaching,Teaching, learning and assessment
+CATEGORIES:Coaching,Digital technologies,Leadership and management,Teaching, learning and assessment

 ORGANIZER;CN="EducationScape Training & Events":MAILTO:training@educationscape.com